photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     started for the first time.
 You may run `docker-compose exec photoprism photoprism passwd` in a terminal to change an existing password.
 You can also reset your database for a clean start.

-The server port and app [config options](config-options.md) may be changed in `docker-compose.yml` at any time.
+The server port and other [config options](config-options.md) can be changed in `docker-compose.yml` at any time.
 Remember to restart the services for changes to take effect:

 ```bash